SirLupus/futbin-dual-price/README.md

 # FUTBIN Dual Price Box & Graph Displayer

-A powerful userscript that enhances FUTBIN player pages by displayin### 🐛 Bug Reports & Feature Requests
+A powerful userscript that enhances FUTBIN player pages by displayin### 🐛 Bug Reports## 🐛 Bug Reports & Feature Requests

+Found a bug or have an idea?
+Please [open an issue](https://github.com/SirLupus/futbin-dual-price/issues) with:

+- **For bugs**: Steps to reproduce, expected vs actual behavior, browser & userscript manager versions
+- **For features**: Clear description of the desired functionality

+## ❓ Troubleshooting

+### Script Not Working?

+1. **Check if enabled**: Open your userscript manager and ensure the script is enabled
+2. **Developer mode** (Chrome only): Go to `chrome://extensions/` and enable Developer mode toggle
+3. **Clear cache**: Clear browser cache and reload the FUTBIN player page
+4. **Check URL**: Script only works on player pages: `https://www.futbin.com/*/player/*`
+5. **Browser console**: Press F12 and check for any error messages

+### Settings Button Not Appearing?

+- The ⚙️ Platforms button appears in the top-right corner
+- Try refreshing the page (F5)
+- Check if the script is enabled in your userscript manager

+### Graphs in Wrong Tabs?

+- This was fixed in v6.0
+- Make sure you have the latest version installed
+- Reinstall from the [install link](https://github.com/SirLupus/futbin-dual-price/raw/main/FutbinDualPriceBox.user.js) if neededture Requests

 Found a bug or have an idea?
 Please [open an issue](https://github.com/SirLupus/futbin-dual-price/issues) with:onsole and PC prices side-by-side with fully customizable platform visibility and ordering.